procrastinate-org/procrastinate/docs/howto/advanced/retry.md

 ## Implementing your own strategy

-- If you want to go for a fully fledged custom retry strategy, you can implement your own retry strategy by returning a `RetryDecision` object from the `get_retry_decision` method.
+If you want to go for a fully fledged custom retry strategy, you can implement your own retry strategy by returning a `RetryDecision` object from the `get_retry_decision` method.
 This also allows to (optionally) change the priority, the queue or the lock of the job.
+If `None` is returned from `get_retry_decision` then the job will not be retried.

 The time to wait between retries can be specified with `retry_in` or alternatively with `retry_at`.
-If `None` is returned from `get_retry_decision` then the job will not be retried.
+This is similar to how `schedule_in` and `schedule_at` are used when {doc}`scheduling a job in the future <schedule>`.

   ```python
   import random